stefan-kolb/nucleus/README.md

 Both files should be located in the `Git/bin` installation directory of [msysGit](https://msysgit.github.io/).
 PaaSal is verified to work with [msysGit](https://msysgit.github.io/) and the included version of `OpenSSH`.
 We did not verify other alternatives, e.g. PuTTY's `plink.exe`.
-PuTTY is supposed (maybe anyone knows how to fix this?) not work due to the lack of the `-o UserKnownHostsFile=NUL -o StrictHostKeyChecking=no` options that allow to connect any git repository without confirmation of the host's identity.
+PuTTY is supposed to (maybe anyone knows how to fix this?) not work due to the lack of the `-o UserKnownHostsFile=NUL -o StrictHostKeyChecking=no` options that allow to connect any git repository without confirmation of the host's identity.

 ###### Known issues